 For more information on any Salt Lake City nightlife, restaurants, or attractions, simply call our concierge at 801-258-6703.

 Sports bars are a popular attraction in Salt Lake City.
 The Gibson Lounge, located in the lobby level of the Grand America, is perfect for watching the big game while enjoying the comforts of Five-Diamond luxury.
 Want to challenge the locals in traditional bar pursuits?
 Try Lumpy’s Downtown where darts, pool, arcade games, or foosball are the order of the night.
 Gracie’s is a short walk from The Grand America with a great view of downtown Salt Lake City from the terrace.
+Other sports bars in the vicinity with plenty of big screens are The Green Pig Pub and Maxwells.

 Dancing feet will want to investigate Keys on Main and The Depot.
 Sing along with the piano man at the irreverent Tavernacle Dueling Piano Bar, where patrons have been known to serenade the house from the top of the baby grand.

 You can find great live music here at The Grand America Hotel on Friday and Saturday evenings from seven to nine in the evening.
-Enjoy the talent of the Joshua Payne Trio as they regale you with jazzy twists on both classic and contemporary hits in our Lobby Lounge.
+Enjoy the talent of local musicians as they regale you with jazzy twists on both classic and contemporary hits in our Lobby Lounge.
 Good live music can also be heard most any night of the week at The Depot and The Hotel Bar & Nightclub.
 The joint is always jumping at The Bayou, where they serve up a spicy Cajun menu and Utah's largest beer selection—more than 150 choices from around the world.
 James Bond would approve of Kristauf's Martini Bar, where the drinks are always shaken, never stirred, as you listen to vintage sounds of old school, soul, funk, classic rock both with D.J's and live entertainment.
 The Depot downtown is a remodeled three story concert and entertainment venue, which used to be a railroad station.
 You are sure to find something to your liking with their wide repertoire of concerts and events.
 Just up the street from The Grand America hotel, you will find Keys on Main features Dueling Pianos almost every night of the week.
 This energetic place offers a unique atmosphere, where singing along and clapping is a must!

 Squatters Pub Brewery brews award-winning suds while good-naturedly mocking local conservatism with beer names like St. Provo Girl.
 More good local micro-brews and good food are served up at Desert Edge Pub in the historic Trolley Square Mall.
 Red Rock Brewery also offers a wide range of microbrews and great traditional food to complement their beer selection.
 Just a short walk away, The Bayou offers southern style food and more than 150 beers from around the world.